Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 5. Change RAM for Photoshop

-3. Click the OK button, and then restart Photoshop.
+3. Click OK and then restart Photoshop.

 How to Change RAM for Photoshop on Mac